 After the change to the preference, access to new dashboards and new alerts is initially limited to the dashboard creator and Super Admin users.
 Those users can share the objects with other groups or individual users by giving View access or View & Modify access.

 Note: A security preference change applies only to dashboards and alerts created after the change.
 If you change the setting to Creator, only new dashboards and alerts have restricted access.
 If you later change the setting to Everyone, all dashboards and alerts that were created while the setting was Creator keep the restricted access.

 An orphan dashboard results if:

 - All users and groups, including the Everyone group, no longer have access.

-- Only one user had dashboard access, and that user was deleted.
+- Only one user had access to a dashboard or an alert, and that user was deleted.

 - Log in as Super Admin and select Super Admin from the gear icon.

-- Select the dashboard and share it with other users or groups.
+- Select the orphaned dashboard or the alert and share it with other users or groups.